 The Bruce Trail needs you!
-After enjoying all the gifts of the Bruce Trail has to offer, many people have decided to give something back to the Trail.
-The Bruce Trail is made possible by the work and dedication of over 1500 volunteers.
+After enjoying the gifts the Bruce Trail has to offer, many people have decided to give something back.
+The Bruce Trail is made possible by the work and dedication of more than 1,500 volunteers.

-As a volunteer, you have the opportunity to help to secure the Bruce Trail, be part of a team, learn new skills and develop lasting friendships.
-Volunteering with the Iroquoia Club of the Bruce Trail allows you to choose from a variety of opportunities with various levels of commitment.
-From the trail to the Board, volunteers typically commit between 4 to 16 hours per month.
+As a volunteer, you have the opportunity to help secure the Bruce Trail, be part of a team, learn new skills and develop lasting friendships.
+Volunteering with the Iroquoia Bruce Trail Club allows you to choose from a variety of opportunities with various levels of commitment.
+From trail to board of directors, volunteers typically commit between four and 16 hours per month.

 - Liaison with BTC

 |Board of director positions include: Land Owner Relations, Publicity & Public Education, Land Stewardship, Membership, Volunteering, Hiking, Social Media & Communications, Secretary/Archivist.

 |- Organizational skills, creativity, teamwork